Centers of Gravity Calculator

 Greedy Solver runs a fast, greedy algorithm that works likes this:

-• Assign customers to warehouses as if capacities are unlimited
+• Assign customers to open warehouses as if warehouse capacities are unlimited

-• Loop through all warehouse, and while the capacity of a warehouse is exceeded shift that customer to that other warehouse that will increase the costs the least (and only if the customer still fits in that warehouse if it is a warehouse earlier in the loop).
+• Loop through all open warehouse, and while warehouse capacity is exceeded shift that customer to that other open warehouse that will increase the costs the least (and only if the customer still fits in that warehouse if it is a warehouse earlier in the loop).

 The solution may become sub-optimal.